42 Things to do in Long Beach, WA

 Find Lewis and Clark downtown across from the Long Beach Tavern.

 This bright and happy independent bookstore is perfect for those who can’t resist putting their nose in a book!
-The beach is the perfect place to catch up on some reading.
+The beach is a wonderful place to catch up on some reading.

 Prepare to get crafty!
-Picture Attic hosts a variety of art classes from stained glass to rock painting.
+Picture Attic, Impressing Ideas, and the local libraries offer a variety of art classes from stained glass to rock painting.

 The Peninsula Arts Center offers music classes and is a Fair Trade Music venue with concerts every other Saturday.